hhd-dev/ally-fix/readme.md

 For this reason, even though we did not cause this issue, we dedicated time in developing and testing a fix that can be run both on Windows and Linux, and does not require the use of any other software.
-Hopefully, this step helps restore some of the trust lost due to this issue.
+Hopefully, this step helps restore some trust that was lost due to this issue.

 We will also reach out to Asus so that that command can be nulled on the Ally and Ally X firmware as part of an MCU update, so that it does not cause any